davidcmoulton/k-touch/readme.md

 It also uses <code>div#msg</code> to indicate if touch support has been detected.

-This hasn't been tested on devices that support both touch and have a keyboard, so I'll be interested to see how it works on, say, a Chromebook pixel.
+This hasn't been tested on devices that support both touch and have a keyboard, so I'll be interested to see how it works on, say, a Chromebook Pixel.

 This could be improved by using some kind of formal logger, but that's not a priority.
 That said, if you want it to see it in, send me a pull request :-)